iamvickyav/spring-boot-data-H2-embedded/README.md

 # Spring-boot-data-H2-embedded

-This Demo App uses Spring Boot Data with H2 In Memory Database

-Basic database operations using Spring Data explained with simple examples

-Create a Spring Boot application using https://start.spring.io (Spring Initializer) by chosing dependencies as Spring Web & Data

-In this app we used H2 in memory database for demo purpose.
+In this app, I used H2 in-memory database for demo purpose

 Application.properties